-Netzer Year is an exciting gap year in Israel for recent high school grads where you get to live on a kibbutz, take part in hands-on volunteering in Israeli communities, travel extensively throughout the country, study in Jerusalem, interact with Israelis, and more!
+The Netzer Year (Shnat Netzer) is an exciting gap year in Israel for recent high school grads where you get to live on a kibbutz, take part in hands-on volunteering in Israeli communities, travel extensively throughout the country, study in Jerusalem, interact with Israelis, and more!
 The program involves intensive leadership training, Hebrew and Jewish immersion studies, service-learning, and communal living.
 The mission of Shnat Netzer is to develop leadership within the Netzer and the wider Jewish community while developing participants' understanding of, engagement with and commitment to Netzer's ideology.
 Through the Shnat Netzer experience we aim to create a Progressive Jewish and Reform Zionist hagshama experience, to develop an ongoing relationship with the land, people and State of Israel and to encourage the personal growth of the participants.

 Throughout the program, participants live, volunteer and learn alongside their Netzer peers from around the world.
 Through our three engaging program components, you'll grow as a person, a leader and a Reform Jew.
 During the first month of the program, participants live on a kibbutz with the entire group, taking part in Hebrew studies, volunteering, touring, and experiential programs.
 After this, participants choose between volunteering in a community in northern Israel, or living and working on a Reform kibbutz in the Arava region.
 During the third section of the program, participants live in Jerusalem, choosing between one of two experiential education programs to learn about Israel, leadership, Judaism, and Zionism in a diverse community of young leaders.